-Over the longer term NASA should initiate a new mission study.
+Over the longer term, and again assuming that evidence points to detection of the signature of inflation, NASA should initiate a new mission study.
 The charge for the mission study should include the following items:

-1. Determine the benefit of a space mission in comparison to a program of suborbital measurements, and quantify the science return from such a mission;

-- 2. Study the observational requirements for extraction of the inflationary B-mode signal and identify mission configurations that perform exciting science at a range of costs and launch opportunities; - 3.
+- 1. Determine the benefit of a space mission in comparison to a program of suborbital measurements, and quantify the science return from such a mission; - 2.
+Study the observational requirements for extraction of the inflationary B-mode signal and identify mission configurations that perform exciting science at a range of costs and launch opportunities; - 3.
 Survey the technological developments since the end of the last decade and prioritize the technologies that are required for a future space mission; - 4.
 Identify the contributions that the US community and NASA can provide to a space mission selected either in Europe or Japan and the scale of funding they would require.
 (While ESA's M4 opportunity is not commensurate with the time scale of a new mission study, other future opportunities may.)